ljpatrick/marxpaint/docs/README.txt

          Eraser

                  This tool is similar to the Paint Brush.
-Wherever you click (or click and drag), the picture will be erased either to white, or to the background picture, if you began the current drawing with a 'Starter' image.
+Wherever you click (or click and drag), the picture will be erased.
+(This may be white, some other color, or to a background picture, depending on the picture.)

-                 A number of eraser sizes are available.
+                 A number of eraser sizes are available, both round and square..

                  As you move the mouse around, a square outline follows the pointer, showing what part of the picture will be erased to